Skip to Content

 Three-Way Diverter Valve Options

-Two favorite diverter valves for gravity-fed greywater-harvesting systems are the Jandy valve and the FLO2 valve
+Favorite diverter valves for gravity-fed greywater-harvesting systems are the Jandy valve and Pentair valve (very similar to the Jandy valve).

 The following is meant as a supplement to the greywater-harvesting chapter and appendix of Rainwater Harvesting for Drylands and Beyond, Volume 2, 2nd Edition.